tkhq/sdk/examples/browser-api-key-stamper/README.md

 # Example: `browser-api-key-stamper`

 This example takes a Turnkey API key and uses it to authenticate (stamp) a `whoami` request.
-This is primarily a utility example to test encoding functionality, as opposed to being a real customer-facing example.
+This is primarily a utility example to test encoding functionality within a browser context (i.e. using webcrypto libraries), as opposed to being a real customer-facing example.
+Given the sensitivity of API keys, we recommend only using them in the browser context for testing purposes, or if you really know what you're doing.

 ## Getting started

 ### 1/ Cloning the example

-Make sure you have `node` installed locally; we recommend using Node v16+.
+Make sure you have `node` installed locally; we recommend using Node v18+.

 ```bash
 $ git clone https://github.com/tkhq/sdk